John Stezaker: Work and Career

 Originally, Stezaker said that he wanted to create a "cubism of photography".

 In the early 1970s, he was among the first wave of British conceptual artists to react against what was then the predominance of Pop art.
-Colin Gleadell wrote in The Daily Telegraph in 2007 that Stezaker "is now being hailed as a major influence on the Young British Art movement," in reference to Young British Artists.
+Colin ell wrote in The Daily Telegraph in 2007 that Stezaker "is now being hailed as a major influence on the Young British Art movement," in reference to Young British Artists.

 Recognition and solo exhibitions were rare for Stezaker for sometime.
 However, in the mid-2000s, his work was rediscovered by the art market and he is now collected by several international collectors and museums.
 Charles Saatchi was one of his early collectors in the mid-2000s.
 In 2012, to the dislike of many photographers, Stezaker won the Deutsche Börse Photography Prize.

 His work is surreal in tone and is often made using collage and the appropriation of pre-existing images such as postcards, film stills, and publicity photographs.
 Art historian Julian Stallabrass said that "The contrast at the heart of these works [by Stezaker] is not between represented and real, but between the unknowing primitives of popular culture, and the conscious, ironic artist and viewer of post-modern images."
 One work included in an exhibition at Salama-Caro Gallery, London, in 1991, depicted an image of a punch clock together with the caption "Why Spend Time on an Exhibition Like This?"

 Stezaker stated that "My ideal is to do very little to the images, maybe just one cut: the smallest change or the most minimal mutilation.
 What I do is destructive, but also an act of deliberate passivity."

 In his series Masks he positioned Victorian-era postcards over the top of film-stars from the 1940s and 50s.
 Tim Jonze, of The Guardian, states that "Masks typically hide our faces, but these reveal something deeply unsettling.
 About what, exactly, Stezaker is still unsure."

 Some of Stezaker's work is about combining male and female forms and transgender.
 For example, in his series Marriage, he combines the faces of male and female film stars.
 Stezaker traces this interest back to when he was invited to the Royal Vauxhall Tavern for a trans karaoke night and felt a sense of identification saying: "Who knows, in a different age, I might have wanted to be a girl."

 Stezaker has also made films, usually consisting of still images and text.

 Until 2006, Stezaker was Senior Tutor in Critical and Historical Studies at the Royal College of Art in London.

 He works from his studio in St Leonards-on-Sea.